NordicWayInterchange/interchange/frontend/USERHELP.md

 ![Subscribe](../demo/images/subscribe.png)

-Click `Subscriptions` on the right-hand menu, and you should see the newly created subscription in the list.
+Click `Subscriptions` on the left-hand menu, and you should see the newly created subscription in the list.
 The status might be `REQUESTED` for a short time, while the endpoint is being provisioned on the broker, but should end up in a `CREATED` state after a few seconds.